What It Takes To Master Guitar Technique And Play Guitar Fast And Clean

 Tip: Using higher string action on your guitar helps to avoid the notes bleeding together.

-Guitar Playing Element #7: Consistency Of Playing - You must learn to play at (or very near) your best every single time you pick up your guitar.
+Guitar Playing Element #7: Consistency Of Playing - Learn to play at (or very near) your best every single time you pick up your guitar.
 This skill is very different from the ability to nail something once or twice under ideal guitar practice conditions.
 Developing guitar playing consistency makes it easy to play guitar in front of others without mistakes.
 This article explains how to practice guitar to play at your best consistently.

 Guitar Playing Element #8: Effective Metronome Practice Strategies - The metronome helps integrate your guitar technique fundamentals into every aspect of guitar playing.
 It tests how well you have mastered your guitar technique and points out weaknesses that hold back your progress.